Hyun Joo-yup: 2019: Boss in The Mirror and hiatus

 In April 2019, Hyun joined KBS2’s new variety show, Boss in The Mirror as a cast member, ending his 23-month break from television activities.
 The players and staff of Hyun's team, the Changwon LG Sakers, made an appearance in the show.
 Due to their TV stint, players Kim Si-rae (김시래; 金時來), Kang Byung-hyun (강병현; 姜秉賢), Jeong Hee-jae (정희재), Kim Dong-ryang (김동량) and Park Byung-woo (박병우) became well-known figures in the basketball world as well as the team's general manager Park Do-kyung (박도경; 朴塗景) and translator Chae Seong-woo (채성우).
 The Changwon LG Sakers also became one of the most popular teams in the league.

-With Hyun's television activities, he helped in boosting the image of the KBL, especially since the league and its players and coaches had been in the negative spotlight after a series of scandals involving illegal betting, match-fixing and drunk driving from the late 2000's to early 2010's.
+With Hyun's television activities, he helped in boosting the image of the KBL, especially since the league and its players and coaches had been in the negative spotlight after a series of scandals involving illegal betting, match-fixing and drunk driving from the late 2000s to early 2010s.
 In the past, the conservative domestic sports world had largely been resistant to athletes appearing on television programs.
 Alongside Seo and their former national teammate Hur Jae, Hyun's appearances on television have drawn more attention towards basketball, which had seen a sharp decline in popularity since the 1990s, back when the trio were in their prime.

 To devote more time and have an undivided attention in coaching the Changwon LG Sakers, Hyun did not appear in Boss in The Mirror for the whole duration of the 2019–20 KBL season.
 He made his last appearance on the show in October 2019.

 At the 17th KBS Entertainment Awards, Hyun was nominated for the Top Excellence Award in Entertainment Category for his work in Boss in The Mirror.

 2020 – present: Return

 Following his resignation as a head coach of the Changwon LG Sakers, Hyun returned as a cast member of Boss in The Mirror in May 2020 after 6 months of being off-air.
 Hyun became active again in the entertainment industry, appearing in numerous shows.

 On September 2, 2020, KBS announced that Hyun will be hosting the third season of TV Loaded with Love, a TV program that has been running since 1994, together with veteran TV presenter Kim Won-hee.
 This was Hyun’s first hosting gig since he entered show business.

 On December 24, 2020, during the 18th KBS Entertainment Awards, Hyun won his first entertainment award, receiving the Top Excellence Award in Reality Category, for his work in Boss in The Mirror.

 On February 1, 2021, Hyun launched his YouTube channel mukboss Mr.JooYup (먹보스 쭈엽이).
 In two weeks, he reached 193,000 subscribers.
-He signed with MCN agency MCCOI for content production.
+He signed with multi-channel network agency MCCOI for content production.